 Article 29 of the UNCRC says that education must develop every child's personality, talents and abilities to the full as a result the attention of staff is not to be limited to those whose academic work is outstanding or those whose behaviour is consistently poor.
-Good work and effort are encouraged by the awarding of Commendations, Secret Stars and Praise Postcards.
+Good work and effort are encouraged by the awarding of House Points, direct positive praise, phone calls home, raffle nominations, student shout outs and Praise Postcards.
 Demonstrating the traits of the Learner Profile shown in and around school will be rewarded by using the same system.
 Each reward that your child is rewarded has a point total attached to it.

-As a school we use Class Charts and as a parent/carer, providing you have signed up, you will get a notification via the app that your child has been rewarded and what it is for.
+As a school we use ClassCharts and as a parent/carer, providing you have signed up, you will get a notification via the app that your child has been rewarded and what it is for.
 Once this has been done by the member of staff it will show up on your child's account.